retro16/acsi2stm/doc/manual.md

 When working with disk images, the SD card can be of any size, as long as it uses a standard filesystem (FAT, FAT32 or ExFAT).
 The
 ST only sees the content of the hd0.img file.

+**Note**: You can also mount *.st floppy images !
+Rename them to hd0.img and the integrated driver will read them easily.
+This trick is limited to ordinary non-bootable data disks.

 ### Read-only image